WhiteMagic2014/gpt-magic/README.md

 ```

 ## Feature

-- this project is light, almost all code is code by origin java, so it won't make your project heavy.
+- This project is lightweight as almost all the code is written in original Java, which will not add any extra weight to
+  your project.
-- ofCourse it left interface, if you want it more high-performance, you can override the interface yourself
+- Of course, it includes interfaces.
+If you need higher performance, you can override the interfaces yourself.
-- all apis on https://platform.openai.com/docs/api-reference has been contained (except apis about Engines ,The Engines endpoints are deprecated.)
+- All [APIs](https://platform.openai.com/docs/api-reference) are included (except for APIs about Engines.
+The Engine
+  endpoints are now deprecated.)
-- the project is more like a utilTool, so you can manage your key by yourself, you can set your key in environment variables such as application.properties/application.yml in spring project ..
+- The project is more like a utility tool, allowing you to manage your API key by yourself.
+You can set your key in
+  environment variables such as application.properties/application.yml in a Spring project.

 ## Support Apis

 - [Models](https://platform.openai.com/docs/api-reference/models)
 - [Completions](https://platform.openai.com/docs/api-reference/completions)
 - [Edits](https://platform.openai.com/docs/api-reference/edits)